Samoa Joe: Championship reigns (2022–2024)

 On the January 4, 2023 episode of Dynamite, Joe lost the TNT Championship to Allin, ending his reign at 46 days.
 On the February 1 episode of Dynamite, Joe regained the title after defeating Allin in a no holds barred match.
 After the match, he was attacked by a returning Wardlow.
 Wardlow subsequently defeated Joe to win the TNT Championship at Revolution in March 2023.

 Throughout mid-2023, Joe successfully defended the ROH World Television Championship against challengers such as Mark Briscoe, Colt Cabana, Blake Christian, Matt Sydal, and Dalton Castle.
 In June 2023, he entered the 2023 Owen Hart Foundation Tournament, but was eliminated by CM Punk in the semi-finals the following month.

-At All In: London in August 2023, Joe unsuccessfully challenged CM Punk for the "Real World Championship".
+At All In in August 2023, Joe unsuccessfully challenged CM Punk for the "Real World Championship".
 The following month at All Out, Joe successfully defended the ROH World Television Championship against Shane Taylor; on his way to the ring, Joe jostled AEW World Champion MJF, leading to a brawl.
 Subsequently, Joe entered the Grand Slam World Championship Eliminator Tournament, defeating Jeff Hardy in the quarter-finals; Penta El Zero Miedo in the semi-finals; and Roderick Strong in the final; at Grand Slam on September 20, he unsuccessfully challenged MJF for the AEW World Championship.
 On November 2, Joe became the longest-reigning ROH World Television Champion in history at 574 days.

 On November 10, 2023, Joe vacated the ROH World Television Championship in order to focus on challenging for the AEW World Championship.

 At Full Gear in November 2023, Joe (substituting for the injured Adam Cole) teamed with MJF to successfully defend the ROH World Tag Team Championship against the Gunns.
 In return for teaming with MJF, Joe was granted a second shot at the AEW World Championship at Worlds End in the Nassau Coliseum in Uniondale, New York in December 2023.
 The match saw Joe cleanly defeat MJF by technical submission using the Coquina Clutch to win the AEW World Championship.
 He defeated Hook in his first title defense in January 2024.
 At Revolution in March 2024, Joe successfully defended his title against "Hangman" Adam Page and Swerve Strickland in a three-way match, submitting Page using the Coquina Clutch.
 Joe went on to successfully defend his title against Wardlow at AEW Big Business.
 At AEW Dynasty in April 2024, Joe lost the title to Strickland, ending his reign at 113 days.